 We humans live, move and have our being in the mind of God (Omnipresent, Omnipotent, Omniscient Consciousness).
 We live, move, and sustain our being by the breath of God; breath is our first priority in life.
 We were created in a unique fashion so that as we actively breathe the breath of God, we imprint the passive breath (soul) within our being with our unique thoughts, feelings, and experiences.
-In our life experiences, since the ego-personality perceives other people as being separate from ourselves, it makes us believe that our mind is separate from other minds also; but it is not.
+In our life experiences, since the ego-personality perceives other people as being separate from ourselves, it makes us believe that our consciousness is separate from that of others; but it is not.
 Consequently, the rational mind of the ego-personality does not recognize oneness with the mind of others or that we all breathe in vital life from the one breath of God.
 Thus, it is the illusion perpetrated by the ego-personality that “veils” and ignores the oneness of humanity and our oneness with the Creator.
 Only by practicing focused breathing or learning to be still in meditation can one dispel this deceptive and restrictive illusion and then experience the true freedom of higher consciousness.

-Those who practice connected, focused breathing as explained in the paper Just Breathe, feel the peaceful serenity which pervades the body and mind when the breathing is smooth and relaxed.
+Those who practice connected, focused breathing as explained in the paper Just Breathe, feel the peaceful serenity which pervades the body and mind when the breathing is smooth, extended and relaxed.
 The purpose of connecting the breaths so there is no pause at the exchange is to keep the chattering-mind and the anxiety of the emotions from interfering with this breathing meditation.
 When one is proficient in this connected breathing exercise, there is a deep peace and serenity which is felt in the center of the body from the solar plexus to the heart.
 The longer this quiet state can be maintained, the deeper the healing, physically, emotionally, and spiritually.
 This means that if one enters the breathing meditation with a troubled mind and turbulent emotions, he or she upon exiting the exercise, will be greeted with an entirely different perspective.
 All of the imagined fears or exaggerated “background” noise from the body-mind and ego will be greatly reduced.

 Generally, this agitation from the mind and emotions is the initial challenge the individual has when learning how to consciously breathe.
 One quickly realizes how little control there is over the undisciplined “chattering-mind” which interjects nonsensical thoughts and exaggerated emotions into the breathing process disturbing our peace.
 With consistent practice, this interference will stop and one will experience sublime states of consciousness never before felt.
 When focused breathing is practiced on a daily basis, one begins to experience a divine, sacred feeling emanating from within.
 This feeling becomes more and more pronounced the longer breathing is practiced.